 INDES 352 Design & Fabrication • 3 Cr.

 Gives practical experience in designing and building furniture.
 Students combine knowledge of design theory and processes, materials, and drawings with hands-on experience in the shop.
 Topics include engineering basics, manufacturing processes, joinery, and finishes.
 Either INDES 152 or INDES 352 may be taken for credit, not both.
-Prerequisite: Acceptance to the program or permission of instructor with ART 108 and ART 112 and INDES 350 and INDES 351, all with a C or better.
+Prerequisite: ART 108.

 After completing this class, students should be able to: